 I’d like to be more prolific, as prolific as nature herself.
 But that’s not going to happen.

 Especially now that I’ve got a few series of paintings in process, and a few commissions.
 And I always have a painting that comes from out of nowhere and demands to be made.

 I’m working on “It’s Written All Over Your Face,” is a series of 5×7″ paintings, featuring faces and words, insights to the character.

 I’m also beginning a series on the diversity of bodies, of bodies shaped by what we call disability, bodies in transition.
 I am doing my first nudes in this series, showing scars and unique proportions.
 It will take at least a year to do this series because I want them to be detailed, realistic and mythic at the same time.
 Not so different from my work so far, but with more maturity and a subject matter close to heart.
 It’s called “Look Closer.”

 This first painting in the series, Yet Desire Seemed to Expand, started in my mind as a simple painting of an older body dealing with pain and a degenerative disorder.
 The great thing about painting, though, is that when you get in the flow, the idea takes on a life of its own.

-My reason is to avoid negative feedback while I’d creating the series.
-Also, I don’t want there to be prurient interest in this series so much as an acknowledgment and celebration of the diversity of bodies.
-I have discovered that you can be in great pain, and lose major bodily functions, and still be filled with a sense of elation and sensuality.
+This series is a celebration of the diversity of bodies.
+I have discovered that you can be in great pain, and lose major bodily functions, and still find yourself filled with a sense of elation and sensuality.
 That’s what I want to share in these paintings.

 I won’t be pricing or selling them until the entire collection is finished.
 Then I’ll look for a venue to show them all together.